-In considering the proposed development, Members are asked to consider whether this location is regarded as a sustainable location for new residential development.
-Although located in the open countryside, the site adjoins the settlement development boundary of Llanfair Caereinion (defined as an Area Centre within the UDP).
-Llanfair Caereinion benefits from a number of services such as convenience stores, Doctor's surgery, butchers, public houses, leisure centre and primary and secondary school.
-The site will be linked to the existing residential estate as demonstrated by the proposed plan allowing pedestrians to walk to the settlement safely if they wish.
+Llanfair Caereinion being defined as an Area Centre within the UDP benefits from a number of services such as convenience stores, Doctor's surgery, butchers, public houses, leisure centre and primary and secondary school.
+The site will be linked to the existing residential estate by Phase 1 approved development as demonstrated by the proposed plan allowing pedestrians to walk to the settlement safely if they wish.
 Llanfair Caereinion also benefits from public transport which provides access to other larger settlements such as Welshpool which is located approximately 8.5 miles to the east.